abpio/abp-commercial-docs/en/tutorials/book-store/mobile/maui.md

 </ContentPage>
 ```

-This is a simple page that lists Authors, allow opening a create modal to create a new author, editing an existing one and deleting an author.
+This is a simple page that lists Authors, allows opening a create modal to create a new author, editing an existing one and deleting one.

 ![](../images/maui-authors-page.jpg)

 ### AuthorsPage.xaml.cs

-Let's create the `AuthorsPage.xaml.cs` code-behind class and copy paste content below:
+Let's create the `AuthorsPage.xaml.cs` code-behind class and copy paste the content below:

 ```csharp
 using Acme.BookStore.Maui.ViewModels;